MPLS Division: Responsibilities of Heads of Department

 5. Physical resources and equipment: this includes the heating, lighting, plumbing and cleaning of any space assigned to the department, the maintenance of buildings and of experimental, IT and other equipment, and the allocation of space within the department.

-6. Research: this includes encouraging and supporting the research of members of the department, especially those in the early stages of their careers; reviewing and approving applications for research funding within the department; providing the necessary facilities and conditions so that research can flourish within the constraints of the resources available; making arrangements for the REF exercise or its successor; supporting the development of impactful research; overseeing adherence to national research data management requirements (e.g. open access policy); and, as appropriate, encouraging innovation in research and public engagement activity.
+6. Research: this includes encouraging and supporting the research of members of the department, across all stages of their careers, including those in the early stages of their careers; reviewing and approving applications for research funding within the department; providing the necessary facilities and conditions so that research can flourish within the constraints of the resources available; making arrangements for the REF exercise or its successor; supporting the development of impactful research; overseeing adherence to national research data management requirements (e.g. open access policy); and, as appropriate, encouraging innovation in research and public engagement activity.

 7. Teaching: heads of department are responsible for organising teaching in their departments within the overall framework of the division.
 This includes the admission, supervision and assessment of graduate students; ensuring that satisfactory arrangements are in place for the teaching and examining of undergraduate students in partnership with the colleges who have primary responsibility for admitting undergraduates and contributing to college teaching provision; departmental outreach activity, as appropriate; reviewing courses regularly; embedding quality assurance and student feedback policy in support of national policy requirements.